YunoHost-Apps/opensondage_ynh/doc/DESCRIPTION.md

-Opensondage is an online service for planning an appointment or making a decision quickly and easily.
+OpenSondage is an online service for planning an appointment or making a decision quickly and easily.
 No registration is required.